New research and writing telling the stories of women in Ireland's visual culture

-The National Gallery of Ireland is announcing the second year of the Sarah Cecilia Harrison Essay Prize.
-This award marks Sarah Cecilia Harrison’s legacy in the arts and as a social campaigner and will recognise the best new research and writing telling the stories of women and Ireland’s visual culture, including fine art, design and craft.
+The National Gallery of Ireland is delighted to launch the fourth year of the Sarah Cecilia Harrison Essay Prize.
+This award marks Sarah Cecilia Harrison’s legacy in the arts and as a social campaigner and will recognise the best new research and writing, telling the stories of women and Ireland’s visual culture, including fine art, design and craft.

 The prize is open to all members of the public over 18 years of age.
-The author of the winning essay will be awarded a €1,000 prize at a reception held in the National Gallery of Ireland on 30 November 2023 (date subject to change).
-You can read last year's winning essay here.
+The author of the winning essay will be awarded a €1,000 prize at a reception held in the National Gallery of Ireland on 13 November 2025.

 This prize is generously supported by the descendants of the sister of Sarah Cecilia Harrison, Beatrice Chisholm.